 - Fracture fixation

 - Arthritic conditions

 - No cost/ time lost for preoperative testing for sedation, since there is no general sedation.

 - Less expensive procedure.
-A high percentage of surgical costs come from the price of general sedation.
-Since there is no sedation, the procedure is not as costly.
+Since there is no general sedation, the procedure is not as costly.

-- Less time at the hospital or surgery center for the procedure as there is no recovery time from the surgical procedure.
+- Less time at the hospital or surgery center for the procedure as there is little to no recovery time from the surgical procedure.

 - If desired, patients can see and feel repaired structures working during the surgery after a loss of function, which helps motivate the patient in post-operative therapy and recovery.

 - No need for a tourniquet.

 - No need to fast or change medication schedules which is particularly helpful for diabetics.

 - Increased safety.
 The elimination of general sedation increases safety.
 All research shows that WALANT is safe.